Margaret W. Rossiter

-Margaret W. Rossiter (born July 1944) is an American historian of science, and Marie Underhill Noll Professor of the History of Science, at Cornell University.
-Rossiter coined the term Matilda effect for the systematic suppression of information about women in the history of science, and the denial of the contribution of women scientists in research, whose work is often attributed to their male colleagues.
+Margaret Walsh Rossiter (July 8, 1944 – August 3, 2025) was an American historian of science who was based at Cornell University.
+Rossiter coined the term Matilda effect in 1993 to describe bias against acknowledging the achievements of women scientists and inventors, whose work is consequently attributed to their male colleagues.

 Early life and education

+Margaret Rossiter and her twin brother Charles Jr. were born in Malden, Massachusetts, on July 8, 1944, to Mary (née Madden) and Charles Rossiter.
+Rossiter's father was an army officer during World War II and the family lived at first in military housing on or near U.S. Army bases, but eventually settled in Massachusetts near Boston—first back in Malden, where her father taught high school history, and then in Melrose.

-Margaret Rossiter and her twin brother Charles were born into a military family at the end of the Second World War.
-The family eventually settled in Massachusetts near Boston, first in Malden and then Melrose.
-Rossiter first discovered the history of science as a high school student, when she says she was more interested in the stories of the scientists than the actual experiments because "in lab sections we could rarely get the actual experiments to come out 'right.'"
-Eventually Rossiter became a National Merit Scholar and in 1962 went to Radcliffe to study Mathematics.
+Rossiter first discovered the history of science as a high school student, when she says she was more interested in the stories of the scientists than the actual experiments because "in lab sections we could rarely get the actual experiments to come out 'right'".

+Rossiter became a National Merit Scholar and in 1962 went to Radcliffe to study Mathematics.
 Instead, she switched majors to chemistry and then history of science, ultimately graduating in 1966.
 While studying at Radcliffe she developed an interest in the history of American science, a field that was just beginning to be explored.

-After graduating from Radcliffe, Rossiter spent the summer working for the Smithsonian before going on to do a master's degree at the University of Wisconsin-Madison.
+After graduating from Radcliffe, Rossiter spent the summer working for the Smithsonian before going on to do a master's degree at the University of Wisconsin–Madison.
 After earning her M.A. she moved on to the history of science department at Yale where she continued her interest in American scientific history and earned a second M.Phil.
-She completed her PhD at Yale in 1971, working on the topics of agricultural science and American scientists in Germany.
+She completed her PhD in the history of science at Yale in 1971 with Frederic L. Holmes, working on the topics of agricultural science and American scientists in Germany.